AmbientRun/Ambient/docs/src/user/installing.md

 apt install -y libxcb-xfixes0-dev mesa-vulkan-drivers
 ```

-Ambient currently assumes that you have access to GPU drivers (but not necessarily a _GPU_ by itself) in headless mode.
+Ambient currently assumes that you have access to GPU drivers (but not necessarily a GPU) in headless mode.
 This requirement may be relaxed in future.

 ## Dockerfile